Testing of dogs: Hypomyelinating polyneuropathy

 1 test price: 56.00 $ without VAT

-In Golden Retrievers, the disease is caused by a nonsense mutation c.1924C>T in the SH3TC2 gene, which plays an important role in the proper function of Schwann cells and myelination of nerve fibres or mutation c.1479+1G>A in the MTMR2 gene, which plays a role in maintaining the integrity of myelin.
+In Golden Retrievers, HPN is caused by a nonsense mutation c.1924C>T in the SH3TC2 gene, which plays an important role in the proper function of Schwann cells and myelination of nerve fibers, by a mutation c.1479+1G>A in the MTMR2 gene, which is involved, among other functions, in maintaining myelin integrity, and by a missense mutation c.434T>C in the MPZ gene, which encodes one of the myelin proteins.

 .